Britain defends detention of journalist's partner

 “I hope what (the Miranda detention controversy) will do is to send people back to read the stories that so upset the British state because there has been a lot of reporting about what GCHQ and the NSA are up to,” Rusbridger said.

-In Washington, White House spokesman John Earnest said he could not comment on the destruction of some of the Guardian’s Snowden material.
+In Washington, a White House spokesman said he could not comment on the destruction of some of the Guardian’s Snowden material.
 But he said he could not see U.S. authorities destroying an American media company’s hard drives to protect national security.

-“That’s very difficult to imagine a scenario in which that would be appropriate,” Earnest told reporters.
+“That’s very difficult to imagine a scenario in which that would be appropriate,” spokesman John Earnest told reporters.

-“It’s not going to stop our reporting.
-It doesn’t do them any good.
-All it did ... is give them a huge black eye in the world, make them look thuggish and authoritarian, interfering in the journalism process” while creating an international incident with the government of Brazil, Greenwald added.

-“Journalism is not a crime and it is not terrorism,” he said.
-He also criticized the United States for having received a “heads up” about Miranda being questioned but doing nothing to discourage it or protect the rights of a free press.
+Britain came under criticism from press freedom group Index on Censorship, which denounced the forced destruction of computers revealed by Guardian editors.

+“It is clear that the Snowden and NSA story is strongly in the public interest,” the group said.
+“It seems that the UK government is using, and quite literally misusing, laws to intimidate journalists and silence its critics.”

+A British source with knowledge of the security services said GCHQ had no powers to seize material from the Guardian, but could have accused the newspaper of possessing stolen materials and demanded they be destroyed.

-Additional reporting by Andrew Osborn and Belinda Goldsmith in London, Mark Hosenball and Ayesha Rascoe in Washington; Editing by Will Dunham
+Additional reporting by Andrew Osborn and Belinda Goldsmith in London and Mark Hosenball in Washington; Editing by Guy Faulconbridge, Peter Graff and Alastair Macdonald